Maryland advances bill that lowers age of mental health consent to 12 years old

 “At 12 I would have loved to have someone just to talk through what I was going through, because the damage that was done from the ages 12 to 16 was incalculable,” Wilson said.
 “I can’t imagine how much of my humanity might have been salvaged if I had someone to tell me, ‘It’s not your fault.’ ”

 Del.
-Daniel L. Cox (R-Frederick), who opposed the bill, drew a sharp rebuke from Shane E. Pendergrass (D-Howard) when he compared the legislation to the Holocaust.
-“In the Nuremberg trials, medical professionals interfered with parental rights … and that’s what this bill does,” Cox said.
+Daniel L. Cox (R-Frederick), who opposed the bill, drew a sharp rebuke from Del.
+Shane E. Pendergrass (D-Howard) when he compared the legislation to the Holocaust.
+“In the Nuremberg trials, medical professionals interfered with parental rights . . . and that’s what this bill does,” Cox said.

 Pendergrass then invoked a “point of personal privilege,” noting that Thursday was Holocaust Remembrance Day.
 She told Cox she was “enormously affronted as a Jew when you in any way compare this bill to the Holocaust, especially today.
 Shame on you.”